-Brokers, dealers, underwriters or agents participating in the distribution of the common units pursuant to this prospectus as agents may receive compensation in the form of commissions, discounts or concessions from us and/or the purchasers of the common units for whom such broker-dealers may act as agent, or to whom they may sell as principal, or both (which compensation as to a particular broker-dealer may be less than or in excess of customary commissions).
+Brokers, dealers, underwriters or agents participating in the distribution of the common units pursuant to this prospectus as agents may receive compensation in the form of commissions, discounts or concessions from KKR Holdings and/or the purchasers of the common units for whom such broker-dealers may act as agent, or to whom they may sell as principal, or both (which compensation as to a particular broker-dealer may be less than or in excess of customary commissions).

-As an affiliate of a broker-dealer, we may be deemed to be an "underwriter" within the meaning of Section 2(11) of the Securities Act with respect to any units sold by us hereunder.
-If deemed to be an underwriter, any profits on the sale of the common units by us would be deemed to be underwriting discounts and commissions under the Securities Act and we would be subject to prospectus delivery requirements of the Securities Act and to certain statutory liabilities, including, but not limited to, those under Sections 11, 12 and 17 of the Securities Act and Rule 10b-5 under the Exchange Act.
+As an affiliate of a broker-dealer, KKR Holdings may be deemed to be an "underwriter" within the meaning of Section 2(11) of the Securities Act with respect to any units sold by it hereunder.
+If deemed to be an underwriter, any profits on the sale of the common stock by KKR Holdings would be deemed to be underwriting discounts and commissions under the Securities Act and KKR Holdings would be subject to prospectus delivery requirements of the Securities Act and to certain statutory liabilities, including, but not limited to, those under Sections 11, 12 and 17 of the Securities Act and Rule 10b-5 under the Exchange Act.